Lola is released on 7 April in cinemas and on 8 May on digital platforms.

 From the outset, LOLA isn’t interested in the concept of physical time travel, opting instead to explore the psychological and ethical questions that would come from seeing what is about to transpire.
 Culturally this leads Martha and Thomasina to sing songs yet to be written, create filming techniques yet to be invented and adopt language that is not a part of 1940s society.
 While these outcomes appear innocent, the sisters are already changing the course of history without considering the implications.
 But it’s their joint decision to change the path of the war that is genuinely fascinating.
 Here Legge’s film explores the differing ethics of both sisters as LOLA sparks a series of unforeseen events.

-Tom believes in their intervention even if it changes the future; here, we are reminded of Spock’s classic line from the Wrath of Khan as he says to Kirk, “Logic clearly dictates that the needs of the many outweigh the needs of the few … or the needs of the one.”
+Tom believes in their intervention even if it changes the future; in her actions, I was reminded of Spock’s classic line from the Wrath of Khan as he says to Kirk, “Logic clearly dictates that the needs of the many outweigh the needs of the few … or the needs of the one.”
 However, Martha soon comes to believe that changing the future, no matter the lives saved in the present, is wholly unethical.
 This places both sisters on a collision course as the world unravels around them in ways they couldn’t have foreseen when they turned LOLA on for the first time.

 READ MORE: FRIGHTFEST BITES 2022

-What plays out is a stunning take on the temporal paradox and the moral and ethical questions surrounding conflict and war.
-Here, Legge encourages his audience to consider their ethical position and feelings in a similar way to Stephen King’s The Dead Zone and 11.22.63 while also paying homage to the classic alternate timeline stories of The Man in the High Castle and The Small Change Trilogy.
+What plays out is a stunning take on the temporal paradox and a series of moral and ethical questions surrounding conflict and war.
+Here, Legge encourages his audience to consider their ethical position in a similar way to Stephen King’s The Dead Zone and 11.22.63 while equally paying homage to the classic alternate timeline stories of The Man in the High Castle and The Small Change Trilogy.

 A genuinely fascinating and engaging movie that demands multiple viewings as we walk alongside two women whose scientific genius may be their downfall.
 But time can be rewritten, right?